pubkey/rxdb/docs-src/replication-graphql.md

  * It is assumed that the GraphQL-server is the single source of truth
  * You have to setup things at the server side while with couchdb-sync you only have to start a server

-NOTICE: There is a full example of the RxDB GraphQL replication with server and client [here](https://github.com/pubkey/rxdb/tree/master/examples/graphql)
+**NOTICE:** To play around, check out the full example of the RxDB [GraphQL replication with server and client](https://github.com/pubkey/rxdb/tree/master/examples/graphql)

 ## Usage

 ### Data Design

-To use the GraphQL-replication you first have to ensure that you data is sortable and you objects never get deleted, only have a deleted-flag set.
+To use the GraphQL-replication you first have to ensure that you data is sortable by update time and your documents never get deleted, only have a deleted-flag set.

-For example if you documents look like this:
+For example if your documents look like this,

 ```json